Garrett County Court Records

 - Land records and property disputes

-- Appeals from District Court and administrative agencies
+- Appeals from District Court and administrative agency decisions

 - Civil cases with claims up to $30,000